 - Shawn Riley, Administrator of School Safety, Hamilton County Educational Service Center

-- Misty Robinson, Senior Public Health Preparedness Planner, Southern Nevada Health District, Las Vegas, Nevada
+- Misty Robinson, Public Health Preparedness Supervisor, Southern Nevada Health District, Las Vegas, Nevada

 - Shelly Schechter, Director, Division of Community Health and Maternal and Child Health, Department of Health, Nassau County, New York

 - Jeremy Sroka, Critical Infrastructure Protection Program Coordinator, Department of Homeland Security and Emergency Management, State of Iowa